 - Tank Wash Out

 Pump Out facilities are also available at the service block at a cost of £12.50.
-Tokens for this can be purchased from The Fenland @ Your Service Shop in Broad Street and the George Campbell Leisure Centre, both located within a short walking distance in March town centre.
-Further information can be found on the purple information board at the service block.
+Tokens for the Service Block can now be purchased from March Town Library and Fenland District Council’s Offices in County Road.
+Further information can be found on the Council’s web site, by phoning 01354 654321 or on the purple information board at the Service Block.

 Lock Keepers Contact Numbers